Ali al-Hujwiri: Saints

 Ali Hujwiri supported the orthodox belief in the existence of saints.
 As such, he stated: "You must know that the principle and foundation of Sufism and Knowledge of God rests on sainthood, the reality of which is unanimously affirmed by all the teachers, though every one has expressed himself in a different language."
 Elsewhere, he said: "God has saints whom He has specially distinguished by His Friendship and whom He has chosen to be the governors of His Kingdom and has marked out to manifest by His Actions and has peculiarly favored with diverse kinds of miracles and has purged of natural corruptions and has delivered from subjection to their lower soul and passion, so that all their thoughts are of Him and their intimacy is with Him alone.
 Such have been in past ages, and are now, and shall be hereafter until the Day of Resurrection, because God exalted this community above all others and has promised to preserve the religion of Muhammad....
 The visible proof [of Islam] is to be found among the saints and the elect of God."

 Works

 Kashf al-maḥjūb

-Ali Hujwiri is perhaps most famous for writing what has been described as "the earliest formal treatise on Ṣūfism in Persian," the renowned Kashf al-maḥjūb (Unveiling of the Hidden).
+Ali Hujwiri is perhaps most famous for writing what has been described as "the earliest formal treatise on Ṣūfism in Persian," the Kashf al-maḥjūb (Unveiling of the Hidden).
 The work presents itself as an introduction to the various aspects of orthodox Sufism and also provides biographies of the greatest saints of the Islamic community.
 The Kashf al-maḥjūb is the only work of Ali Hujwiri that has remained until today.
 Egyptian Sufi scholar Abul Azaem has translated this work into Arabic.